Hiking the Scottish Highlands:

 Rain is common, but it is difficult and unnecessary to plan around the weather.
 It can be simultaneously raining and sunny on opposite ends of the island, making the weather forecast unreliable.
 The typical weather in late October when we went is cold, windy, and rainy.

-Do yourself a favor and get a good quality waterproof, windproof shell jacket for your outer layer as well as insulating layers (down, fleece, wool) to wear underneath.
+Do yourself a favor and get a good quality waterproof, windproof shell jacket for your outer layer as well as insulating layers to wear underneath.

 Waterproof hiking shoes also come in handy, especially if it is going to be raining.
 You will have to hike through bogs.
 We spent many hikes gingerly stepping into innocent-looking grass, watching in dismay as the water welled up around our shoes, and then squelching around in muddy water soaked shoes for the rest of the hike.